New York, NY 10027

-Progressive Catholicism As Vocation, Zach Johnson Being a progressive Catholic is, and always has been a vocation in its own right.
+Progressive Catholicism As Vocation, Zach Johnson, Call to Action Executive Director Being a progressive Catholic is, and always has been a vocation in its own right.
 The first part of this workshop will trace progressive Catholic communities through history; highlighting trends in how, when, and why they emerge, including the corresponding trends in how the institutional church responds to these communities.
 We’ll end this first part by focusing in more detail on the progressive Catholic landscape of the United States since Vatican II.
 In the second half of the session, we’ll examine the state of progressive Catholicism in the United States today.
 We’ll consider how we arrived at this moment in time by as we talk through some of the common questions facing organizers within the progressive Catholic movement; our overarching question being: how do we organize across generations, and why does this often feel like such a daunting task?

 (Full line-up is forthcoming!)

 The (Re)imagining Catholic Vocation Conference will include both the intentional reclamation of traditional ritual and the integration of reinterpreted and inclusive liturgy.
 There will be several opportunities to participate in ritual throughout the conference, including a closing mass on Saturday afternoon.